-Voices for Freedom was founded by three passionate kiwi mums intent on making sure our beautiful country remains a safe and free place for our families and friends.
+Voices for Freedom was founded by Claire Deeks, Alia Bland and Libby Jonson.
+Three passionate Kiwi mums intent on making sure our beautiful country remains a safe and free place for our families and friends.

 Between us, we have a ton of skills, knowledge, and enthusiasm that we bring to Voices for Freedom including legal experience, education, online business and marketing, and community development.